jarreedd/Todo-App/README.md

 ## Features

-- Add and Delete tasks.
+- Add, Edit and Delete tasks
-- Mark tasks as done.
+- Mark tasks as done
 - Saves tasks on device and reload tasks when reopen and reload page.